arq5x/Hydra/README.md

 ###4.
 Assemble SV breakpoint clusters
 ==================================
+Assembly of each chromosome/orientation set.

     $ sh scripts/assemble-routed-files.sh routed-files-test.txt config.hydra.txt 1

 ###5.
 Combine the individual SV assembly files into a single file.
 ===============================================================
+Combine all of the chromosome/orientation sets back into one file.

     $ sh scripts/combine-assembled-files.sh /full/path/to/assembled/files/ all.assembled